Black conservatism: Canada

 Notable black conservatives in Canada include Senator Anne Cools and Senator Donald Oliver, both of whom serve in the Senate of Canada.
 Senator Oliver is a member of the Conservative Party of Canada, while Cools is a non-aligned Senator recognized as voting mainly with the Conservative caucus.
 Lincoln Alexander was Canada's first black MP, and served as a Federal Member of Parliament between 1968 and 1980 in the riding of Hamilton West.
-Former Alberta MLA's Lindsay Blackett and George Rogers (Alberta politician) and Alberta MLA Kaycee Madu are members of the Conservative Party.
+Former Alberta MLAs Lindsay Blackett and George Rogers (Alberta politician) and Alberta MLA Kaycee Madu are members of the Conservative Party.
 Kaycee Madu made history in 2020 when he became the first black Minister of Justice and Solicitor General in Canadian history.
 Madu inaugurated the Association of Black Conservatives in Canada in February 2020.
 Dr. Akolisa Ufodike is the founder and the inaugural National Chair.

-In 2018, 3 black members of Coalition Avenir Québec were elected to the National Assembly of Quebec; Nadine Girault, Samuel Poulin and Christopher Skeete.
+In 2018, three black members of Coalition Avenir Québec were elected to the National Assembly of Quebec; Nadine Girault, Samuel Poulin and Christopher Skeete.

 In 2018, Belinda Karahalios became the first black Progressive Conservative member of the Legislative Assembly of Ontario.

 In 2019, Audrey Gordon became one of the first black members of the Legislative Assembly of Manitoba.

-In 2020, lawyer and politician Leslyn Lewis announced her candidacy in the 2020 Conservative Party of Canada leadership election, becoming the first ethnic minority figure to run for the leadership of the Conservatives.
+In 2020, lawyer and politician Leslyn Lewis announced her candidacy in the 2020 Conservative Party of Canada leadership election; she is the first ethnic minority figure to run for the leadership of the Conservatives.

 Europe

-In Western Europe, a number of black figures have become visible in centre-right and right-wing conservative parties in official roles or as elected representatives in recent years.

-Notable examples in Germany include Charles M. Huber who in 2013, became the first of two black MPs elected to the German Bundestag during the 2013 federal elections representing the CDU.
+In Western Europe, there have been blacks in centre-right and right-wing conservative parties in official roles or as elected representatives.
+In Germany Charles M. Huber became the first of two black MPs elected to the German Bundestag during the 2013 federal elections representing the CDU.
 In 2023, Joe Chialo became Senator for Culture and Social Cohesion of Berlin.
 Harald Weyel, first elected in 2017 to the German Bundestag, from the AfD is of African-American descent.
 In Belgium, journalist and social activist Assita Kanko was elected to the European Parliament for the conservative and Flemish nationalist N-VA party in 2019.

 In 2018, Toni Iwobi became Italy's first black Senator representing the right-wing Lega Nord party and helped to draft some of the Lega's policies for the 2018 Italian general election.
 Ignacio Garriga, the leader Vox in Catalonia, is Afro-Spaniard.
 In 2024, Marcus Santos who is Afro-Brazilian was elected to the Portuguese Assembly of the Republic for Chega.
 The founder of Nova Direita Ossanda Liber is of Angolan descent.

 Israel

-Following the emigration of Ethiopian Jews, Falash Mura and Jews of African descent to Israel and their assimilation into local Israeli culture, many have become more visible in politics as elected Members of The Knesset (MKs), including within the conservative Likud party.
-Notable black Likud MKs have included Alali Adamso, Avraham Neguise and Gadi Yevarkan.
+Ethiopian Jews, Falash Mura and Jews of African descent have become more visible in politics as elected Members of The Knesset (MKs), including within the conservative Likud party.
+Notable black MKs have included Alali Adamso, Avraham Neguise, Gadi Yevarkan, and Moshe Solomon.